mik4el/gadget-board/README.md

 * https://github.com/gulpjs/gulp/issues/1571

 ## Todos
-1. Test manytomanyrelation gadget.users_can_upload when deleting account
-1. Frontend: Specific component for specific gadget parsing its gadget data
 1. Change gadget lookup to slug rather than id
-1. Frontend: Fix design
-1. Frontend: Animations
+1. Frontend: Other component for other gadget parsing its gadget data
 1. Frontend: Use latest angular2-router
 1. Frontend: Redirect to login if unauthed when accessing protected view
 1. Refresh JWT tokens in background
 1. Use new ngForm https://docs.google.com/document/u/1/d/1RIezQqE4aEhBRmArIAS1mRIZtWFf6JxN_7B4meyWK0Y/pub
 1. Fix space and tabs inconsistency in code.
 1. Neat css builds with less and bootstrap
+1. Frontend: Fix design
+1. Frontend: Animations
 1. Suggest simple script for backup.
 1. Add fields thumbnail, image to `gadget` and persist uploaded files
 1. Add more gadgets!